 Art, Wellbeing and Health

-At Clover and Bird Creative Studio, our focus is on independence, wellbeing, communication, and social participation.
-Clover and Bird Creative Studio isn’t just a place to “make things”—it’s a therapeutic, developmental, and empowering environment.
+At Clover and Bird Creative Studio, our focus is on creative expression, joy through art, skill and confidence building and social participation where everyone feels accepted and included.
+Clover and Bird Creative Studio isn’t just a place to “make things” it’s a therapeutic, developmental, and empowering environment.

 🎨 1.
 Emotional Expression & Mental Health